 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 American Express has made some changes to The Platinum Card® from American Express.
-This includes some additional perks, but also an increased annual fee of $550 (Terms Apply - Rates & Fees), which is now higher than its competition from the Chase Sapphire Reserve® or the Citi Prestige® Card.
-As of now, no changes to The Business Platinum® Card from American Express have been announced.
+This includes some additional perks, but also an increased annual fee of $550 (Terms Apply - Rates & Fees), the same as the Chase Sapphire Reserve® but higher than the Citi Prestige® Card.

 Full details on the update are available at AmericanExpress.com/platinumupdate (Amex Press Release).